cyrus-and/zizzania/tools/README.md

 monitor.sh
 ----------

-    monitor.sh
+    monitor.sh [channel]

 Set the operating mode of the device to RFMON (required by zizzania).
+If specified, also set the operating channel.

 managed.sh
 ----------